 Alumni Users: SU alumni may have access to the library collections, may use library computers in Smith Library, and have on-campus use of library databases.
 Off-campus access cannot be provided due to licensing restrictions.

 Community Users: Borrowing privileges are available to the local community for a $10 annual card fee.
-Community users must live in the City of Winchester or Frederick County, or in a county contingent with Frederick County, Virginia.
+Community users must live in the City of Winchester or Frederick County, or in a county contiguous with Frederick County, Virginia.
 There are some restrictions on community users for certain types of materials.
 In addition, community users may, without charge, use library computers for a maximum of 60 minutes each day, though SU students always have priority when using computers.
 Visiting college students with ID who live in the Winchester area will be permitted access to SU computers for 60 minutes each day, depending on availability.

 Friends of the Library: Community users wishing expanded borrowing privileges may purchase a membership in the Friends of the Library.
 A $40 annual fee permits individuals to borrow books and scores.
 Family memberships are also available.
 For more information, contact Circulation Supervisor Becky Rockwell.